Your cookie preferences

 Crucially, electrical energy is lost if it is transported great distances, so the closer the wind farms are to the grid, the more efficient they become.

 The UK is a very windy country, with an estimated 40% of the wind that hits Europe passing over us first.
-This is valuable in terms of energy production because wind is a renewable resource, with wind farms having a virtually non-existent carbon footprint (once constructed).
+This presents an advantage in terms of energy production because wind is a renewable resource, with wind farms having a virtually non-existent carbon footprint (once constructed).

 In 2016, the Government announced ambitious new carbon targets: to reduce carbon emissions by 57% compared to 1990 levels by 2030, putting a lot of emphasis on wind farms and wind energy.